 The scoring adheres to the traditional Boggle point system according to word length but implements right-minus-wrong rule to penalize adventurous players.
-Options for this setting are "Cancel if ", "Count all words" (no cancel) and "Score shared by finders".
-Abbreviations and known acronyms are accepted but given no score.
+Options for this setting are "Cancel score if common", "Count all words" (no cancel) and "Share score among finders" (including deduction).
+Abbreviations, acronyms and contractions are accepted but given no score.

 Players are ranked using the Elo rating system.
 Bonus Elo will be awarded every round with respect to position (up to 10th) except the bottom.
 Playing solo will also earn some Elo if score is at least 5 pts.
-The Top 50 Players (active in last 6 months) and Top 10 Gainers (played last 24 hours) are updated in real-time.
+The leaderboard is updated in real-time showing the Top 100 players active in the last 30 days.
+Other notable lists show the Top Gainers and Top WinRates during the last 24 hours/7 days.